mahfvz/mahfvz/README.md

 - 👋 Hi, I’m Mahfuz Izuddin bin Md Nazir
 - 👨‍🎓 I’m a third year student in Bachelor of Computer Science (Honours), Network & Security
-- 👨‍💻 I’m currently learning Android Mobile Development using Kotlin and Machine Learning
+- 👨‍💻 I’m currently learning Android Mobile Development using Kotlin Language and Machine Learning
 - 🤝 I’m looking to collaborate on ...
 - 📫 Reach me on mahfvz0810@gmail.com or https://www.linkedin.com/in/mahfuz-izuddin-a481ab25a/